bitpay/wallet/README.md

 ### General

 Copay implements a multisig wallet using [p2sh](https://en.bitcoin.it/wiki/Pay_to_script_hash) addresses.
-It supports multiple wallets, each with with its own configuration, such as 3-of-5 (3 required signatures from 5 participant peers) or 2-of-3.
+It supports multiple wallets, each with its own configuration, such as 3-of-5 (3 required signatures from 5 participant peers) or 2-of-3.
 To create a multisig wallet shared between multiple participants, Copay requires the extended public keys of all the wallet participants.
 Those public keys are then incorporated into the wallet configuration and combined to generate a payment address where funds can be sent into the wallet.
 Conversely, each participant manages their own private key and that private key is never transmitted anywhere.

 To unlock a payment and spend the wallet's funds, a quorum of participant signatures must be collected and assembled in the transaction.
-The funds cannot be spent without at least the minimum number of signatures required by the wallet configuration (2 of 3, 3 of 5, 6 of 6, etc).
+The funds cannot be spent without at least the minimum number of signatures required by the wallet configuration (2-of-3, 3-of-5, 6-of-6, etc).
 Once a transaction proposal is created, the proposal is distributed among the wallet participants for each to sign the transaction locally.
 Finally, when the transaction is signed, the last signing participant will broadcast the transaction to the Bitcoin network.

 Copay also implements [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) to generate new addresses for peers.
 The public key that each participant contributes to the wallet is a BIP32 extended public key.
 As additional public keys are needed for wallet operations (to produce new addresses to receive payments into the wallet, for example) new public keys can be derived from the participants' original extended public keys.
 Once again, it's important to stress that each participant keeps their own private keys locally - private keys are not shared - and are used to sign transaction proposals to make payments from the shared wallet.